If you receive SSDI benefits, you are eligible for Work Incentives that include Trial Work Period, Continuation of Health Care Benefits,

 Extended Period of Eligibility.
 After the Trial Work Period ends, an SSDI beneficiary moves into what is known as the Extended Period of Eligibility, or EPE.

-During this three year period, you receive full cash benefits for months where your gross earnings are below the Substantial Gainful Activity,
+During this three year period, you will receive full cash benefits for months where your gross earnings are below the Substantial Gainful Activity,

+or SGA, level.
 You can also potentially earn more than that amount, since certain types of support or assistance one receives in order to go back to work

 can possibly be deducted from the amount used to determine SGA.